 Microscopic Root Canal Treatment Dubai

 The process can take from 40 minutes to an hour or more depending on the complexity of the case.
-We try and ensure the root canal treatment remains pain-free with effective local anesthesic.
+We try and finish most Root canals in just one visit!
+And we try and ensure the root canal treatment remains pain-free with effective local anesthetic techniques.

 The cavity is cleaned out and small highly flexible files are used to thoroughly clean and disinfect the root canals before being sealed with a special cement and a silicone like substance that prevents any leakage and future infection.

 A crown would usually be necessary after the procedure in case of the back teeth (Molar Root Canal Treatment) as they are usually subject to heavy biting forces.

 We have the latest German award winning Dental Operating Microscope from CJ-Optik which helps us to see, diagnose and treat root canals much more effectively and conservatively than with the naked eye!
 There is no comparison with a traditional root-canal treatment vs one done with a dental operating microscope.

 Secondly we also have and use a 3D CBCT Scanner which gives us all the details of the root-canal system so potential pitfalls such a blocked root-canal, curved root-canals etc can be seen early on.
 Frequently root canal failure is because of missed root canals and that can be eliminated with a CBCT Scan.